holistudio/goingup/LOG.md

 This is meant to be a silly project with no real world applications.
 But it should be a great learning exercise for:

- - Refreshing myself on how to do objected oriented programming.
+ - Refreshing myself on how to do objected oriented programming and other best practices.
+   - Abstraction: What are the best ways to organize all the code, especially if new subclasses/versions of Agents and ControlSystems need to be created?
+   - Unit testing: What are basic ways to test this code?
  - Practice making the code readable/"professional" - hopefully since my mind isn't totally exhausted on just getting code to work or thinking about the ideas and has time to consider how the code can be more "elegant."
  - Learning C++...after I get this working in Python ;)